mkgiga/vns/README.md

 ```
 project:
-   name: Untitled Visual Novel
+   name: Bob's Inferno
-   description: This is an example visual novel script.
+   description: A story about a man with untreated mental health issues, who is also a bit of a silly prankster.
    version: 1.0.0

 # This is a comment.
 Comments automatically get removed when your script is fed into the player.